WorldWideTelescope/wwt-user-website/content/connect.md

 +++

-Whether you’re looking for some help, wanting to share something cool that you’ve created, or any other reason, the AAS WorldWide Telescope community strives to be welcoming and inclusive.
+Whether you’re looking for some help, wanting to share something cool that you’ve created, or any other reason, the WorldWide Telescope community strives to be welcoming and inclusive.

 <section class="flex-cards">